Why I prefer women to handle finances of Nigeria - Buhari

 According to him, “I am happy that I can defend myself very effectively on this issue.
 The APC party leader is my witness.
 Since the coming into power of this administration I have handed over the treasury to women.

-He said, “We have to move away from the traditional ways of farming that were practised in the pre-colonial and colonial era.”
+He said, “We have to move away from the traditional ways of farming that were practiced in the pre-colonial and colonial era.”

 In her remarks, the APC Woman Leader congratulated the President for his victory at the polls and the tribunal, commending the administration for its efforts in managing the affairs of the country, which provided the impetus for the vigorous campaigns.